 The first and most obvious benefit is the ability to pass a background check.
 Once your conviction is expunged, your background check should show no signs of the conviction.
 These background checks are prevalent when seeking employment or housing and a conviction can limit your options.
 Criminal records are public, so the sealing of your records will keep anyone from knowing about your past mistake.
 This includes employers, prospective employers, insurance companies, and lenders.

-There are other benefits of expungement.
+There are other benefits of expungement in Oklahoma.
 Some professional licenses are not available to someone with a conviction on their record.
 Expungement can open doors to a career you may have thought to be closed forever.
 Additionally, under certain circumstances, expungement may help restore your right to own and possess firearms.

 Types of Oklahoma Expungements